anorman728/Phlute/README.md

 An optional attribute for `property` elements is the `keywords` attribute.
 A `property` element can have one keyword, and that is the `static` keyword.
 If it is declared as static, its corresponding getters and setters will be static.

+If a `property` element is an immediate child of the `properties` element, then it will have private visibility.
+This is the default setting.
+To have public or protected properties in the end result, you'll need to create a `public` or `protected` element as a child of the `properties` element and define a new `property` as a child element of that new `public`/`protected` element.
+An example of this appears in phlute-input.xml.
+(If you want consistency, you *can* create a `private` element, so all `property` elements are two generations removed from `properties`, including the private properties.)
+(I *typically* never use anything other than private properties, so I usually don't bother with visibility at all and let the getters and setters handle it.
+But there are still times when it's worthwhile to have a public or protected property.)

 Constants will always appear before properties.
 They naturally do not have getters and setters.
 Their attributes are `name`, `type`, `doc`, and `value`, all of which are required (but may not actually cause an exception if missing).

 ### methods